citizenfx/fivem-docs/content/docs/assets-manual/beginner-series/part-1.md

 ## Summary

-You have now set up the **basic tools** required to start your GTA V 3D modding journey:
+You have now set up the **basic tools** required to start your GTAV 3D modding journey:

 - CodeWalker
 - Nametables